Smooth Calabi-Yau varieties with large index and Betti numbers: Resolving the hypersurface within

 where all $a_i$ are nonzero.
 Then consider the toric automorphism of $\P$ given by

 This restricts to an isomorphism

 Furthermore, as $T_{\widetilde{\P}} = T_{\P}$ this extends to a toric automorphism of $\widetilde{\P}$ which restricts to an isomorphism of their total transforms.

-As this isomorphism is given by translation by a torus element, it preserves stabilizers and is hence $\mu_m$-equivariant.
-The above construction then yields \emph{explicit} smooth Calabi-Yau varieties of large index, up to the choice of the order in which we pull vertices to conclude the triangulation discussed at the end of \cref{section/triangles/triangulatingP2}.
+As this isomorphism is given via translation by a torus element, it preserves stabilizers and is hence $\mu_m$-equivariant.
+The above construction then yields \emph{explicit} smooth, projective Calabi-Yau varieties of large index, up to the choice of the order in which we pull vertices to conclude the triangulation discussed at the end of \cref{section/triangles/triangulatingP2}.

-Furthermore, as mentioned in \cref{section/intro} the varieties thus constructed have extreme topological properties.
+Furthermore, as mentioned in \cref{section/intro} the crepant resolutions thus constructed have extreme topological properties.
 Theorem 5.1 in \cite{largeindex} computes the \emph{orbifold} Hodge numbers of $X_1^{(n)}$.
-These are known to agree with the actual Hodge numbers of a crepant resolution of $X_1^{(n)}$, which we have just constructed.
-Furthermore, en route to resolving $\P_1$, we resolved $\P_2$.
+By \cite{orbifoldcrepant}, these are known to agree with the actual Hodge numbers of a crepant resolution of $X_1^{(n)}$, which we have just constructed.
+Furthermore, en route to crepantly resolving $\P_1$, we crepantly resolved $\P_2$.
 In \cite{largeindex}, the authors define the quasi-smooth weighted projective hypersurfaces

 which, by an argument as in \cref{hypersurface/largeindex}, admit projective, crepant resolutions.
 Let $\widetilde{X}_i^{(n)}$ denote the projective, crepant resolutions of $X_i^{(n)}$ we have thus constructed.
 We have then an analogous result to Theorem 5.1 in \cite{largeindex}. \begin{theorem} Let $n \geq 1$. \begin{enumerate}[label = (\roman*)] \item $h^{p, q}(\widetilde{X}_i^{(n)}) = 0$ for $i = 1, 2$ unless $p = q$ or $p + q = n$. \item The sum of the Betti numbers of $\widetilde{X}_i^{(n)}$ is